Laparoscopic Gastric Sleeve Not As Effective As Gastric Bypass Surgery: Study

 Philips DreamStation, CPAP and BiPAP machines sold in recent years may pose a risk of cancer, lung damage and other injuries.Learn More

-Gastric bypass makes the stomach smaller and reroutes the small intestine, so the body will not absorb all the calories from the food you eat.
-This is often used to address issues of extreme obesity and offers rapid weight loss.
+Sleeve gastrectomy permanently reduces the size of the stomach so the patient cannot eat as much food.
+Gastric bypass surgery makes the stomach smaller and reroutes the small intestine.
+This way the body will not absorb all the calories from the food eaten.

 "*" indicates required fields